 Elasticized resin bead bracelet in black.
 Logo hardware at face.
 Approx. 4" width.

 The stone bead bracelet has more going on than other, more minimal bracelets.
-Consider wearing it as a standalone bracelet opposite your
+Consider wearing it as a standalone bracelet opposite your watch, or perhaps stack it with your dive

 The Alexander McQueen Black Skull Bracelet shown here is a great example of a bracelet you can wear entirely on its own.